ManageIQ/manageiq-documentation/managing_infrastructure_and_inventory/_topics/to_right-size_a_virtual_machine.md

 # Right Sizing a Virtual Machine

-{{ site.data.product.title }} uses collected statistics to recommend the best size for a virtual machine. {{ site.data.product.title }} uses the information from the **Normal Operating Range** to calculate the recommendations.
+{{ site.data.product.title_short }} uses collected statistics to recommend the best size for a virtual machine. {{ site.data.product.title_short }} uses the information from the **Normal Operating Range** to calculate the recommendations.

 1. Navigate to menu:Compute\[Infrastructure \> Virtual Machines\].